bassoy/papers/ttm-extended/misc/review.md

 -----------------------------

 [x] The author needs to motivate why designing a TTM operation for an arbitrary tensor layout is important.
 Prior works have generally focused on choosing some fixed layout (usually row or column oriented), and then argued that for tensors that don’t satisfy this assumption, the tensor dimension order can always be permuted to match the assumed ordering.
 Why not just fix a layout but develop TTM operations for an arbitrary mode in that ordering?
-    * motivation is added in the introduction section.
+    * motivation is added in the introduction section. [todo] add line numbers.
     * while it is true that tensors can always transformed into a specific tensor layout, it is very inconvenient for the user of our library.
 The user would need to explicitly call functions and think of their correct application within their program to prevent additional memory and runtime costs.

 [x] The author needs to describe how this work contrasts with the well-known TuckerMPI approach, described in “TuckerMPI: A Parallel C++/MPI Software Package for Large-scale Data Compression via the Tucker Tensor Decomposition,” [...]
 There is also a thread-parallel implementation that is relevant, described in De et al, “Hybrid Parallel Tucker Decomposition of Streaming Data”, in PASC’23, https://doi.org/10.1145/3659914.36599.